Cinque Terre, Liguria: a magical place between sea and mountains. Discover with us 5 unmissable, colorful villages that make this land iconic.

 From the port of Vernazza the lights were sometimes broken from the growth of waves invisible to the depths of the night.

-Cinque Terre: what to see
+Cinque Terre in Liguria: what to see

 Moving from Genoa, the first coming town is Monterosso al Mare, chanted by the poet Eugenio Montale, whom is dedicated a cultural park here.
 In Monterosso there is a castle, Aurora Tower on the sea cliffs, and San Giovanni Battista Church.
 From the top of the town you go down on the sea by “caruggi” (alleys), coming to Fegine beach, with sand and rocks.